Md-Solaiman-Ovi/softnio-assignment-react-version/README.md

 - Open the project files in VS Code.
 - Make changes to the code (e.g., in the `src` folder).
 - The browser will automatically refresh to reflect your changes.

+### 5. Live Preview Link
+- I wanted to sincerely apologize for not being able to share the live preview of my project as planned.
+Unfortunately, I'm currently facing some build issues that are preventing the deployment from completing successfully on Vercel.
+Despite my best efforts to resolve them, the deployment keeps failing.